Are you ready to grow some serious food?

-The Online Gardening School offers something for a range of experience levels.
+The Online Gardening School offers masterful guidance for a range of experience levels.

 Our content is accessible to the total newbie and will set a solid foundation to get started in the garden.
-It’s also useful and practical for folks who have already grown a garden or helped out on a farm but want to learn more, and it will provide new ideas for the avid gardener who wants to dig deeper.
+It’s also useful and practical for folks who have already grown a garden or helped out on a farm, but want to learn more.
+And it will provide details, new techniques, and inspiration for the avid gardener who wants to dig deeper.

 This program covers all things gardening, from a holistic, permaculture-inspired perspective.

 Indeed, it will not only give you the foundations you need to get started, but also serve as your companion as you tend your own plot.
 We offer step-by-step instructions for each month and each vegetable, plus we hold regular live Q&A sessions to provide mentorship and personalized guidance.
 There are also a bunch of bonus classes to deepen your gardening prowess and your big-picture understanding of food systems.
 It’s up to you which classes you access, and when.

 This gardening program is for anyone in the continental US (or similar climates).

 We currently live in the mountains of Southern Appalachia, but we’ve both gardened all over the country and the world: from the Pacific Northwest, to Arizona, New York State, Northern California, Florida, Northeastern Brazil, and Spain.
 We’ve had students from all over the world participate in this class and get a lot out of it.
 Please note, if you live in the tropics or the desert, your conditions will be pretty different than ours.
 Feel free to reach out to us at firstname.lastname@example.org to help determine if this program is a good fit.

 There has never been a better time to start a garden than right now!

 Knowing how to grow food is your birthright.